Cold Weather Shelter 2021

 If you would like to volunteer for our cold weather shelter in the future please email the team on email@example.com

-Islington Churches Cold Weather ShelterThe Islington Churches Cold Weather Shelter is open every year in the winter months.
+The Islington Churches Cold Weather Shelter is open each year January-March.
 Seven churches in Islington offer hospitality to homeless guests and support them in finding more permanent accommodation.